The Films of Brian De Palma

 Femme Fatale, like all good noir films, is almost impossible to describe without giving something away.
 And a great deal of what makes the movie so enjoyable are the many surprises that crop up along the way.
 It's almost impossible to predict what's coming next, and just when you think you've got a handle on the story, De Palma turns everything on its head.

-The movie features a surprisingly effective performance from supermodel-turned-actress Romijn-Stamos.
-This is a character who's always manipulating those around her, and Romijn-Stamos has to be able to instantly switch from cruel indifference to sympathy-inducing vulnerability.
-She pulls it off, creating one of the most interesting female characters to hit the screen since John Dahl's The Last Seduction.
+The movie features a surprisingly effective performance from supermodel-turned-actress Romijn-Stamos; this is a character who's always manipulating those around her, and Romijn-Stamos effectively switches from cruel indifference to sympathy-inducing vulnerability.

 But as good as she is, Femme Fatale belongs to De Palma.
 The movie is chock full of the various camera tricks that made him famous more than two decades ago, from slow-motion sequences to uninterrupted long takes.
 He's crafted a movie that is, if nothing else, always amazing just to look at.
 Fortunately, though, his screenplay is just as interesting as his visual style and Femme Fatale could even be considered somewhat of a comeback for the director - whose Mission to Mars was visually stunning but ultimately dull and derivative.